cterse/expertiza/DEPLOY.md

 | legacy | production | lin-res44.csc.ncsu.edu	| 152.14.92.5 | expertiza | `/var/www` |

 ## Configuring a new Target Server 🎯
-Follow the following steps to setup a new deployment target server for both manual deployments using the `cap <env> deploy` command as well as automated Travis deployments.
+Follow the following steps to set up a new deployment target server for both manual deployments using the `cap <env> deploy` command as well as automated Travis deployments.
 1. Get access to a user account with sudo access.
-2. Setup passwordless SSH access to this target from the machines you would want to deploy from.
+2. Set up passwordless SSH access to this target from the machines you would want to deploy from.
 3. Make sure the following are installed on the target:
   - `rvm`
   - JDK 8